RonAddy/Markdown-Resume-Microsoft/README.md

 <br>
 November 2017

-+Contributed to front-end structure and styling through numerous peer-programming sessions
+* Contributed to front-end structure and styling through numerous peer-programming sessions

-+Collaborated with two developers and a UX team to design a chatbot for twitch
+* Collaborated with two developers and a UX team to design a chatbot for twitch

-+Constructed main functionalities in back-end (express) for app
+* Constructed main functionalities in back-end (express) for app

-+Assisted with testing and deployment to Heroku
+* Assisted with testing and deployment to Heroku

 **Project was created while at GA**